supermanzer/django_resume_builder/README.md

 Then simply navigate to `localhost:8123` to start building your resume

+An example of an output is the EXAMPLE_RESUME.pdf file in this repo.

+##### <text style="color:red">Running the start_app.sh script will generate a .user file.
+This is used to determine whether the default superuser account has been created.
+If this file is deleted, the start_app.sh script will attempt to create a new superuser account.
+This may cause the server to not to start up.</text>

 ## Customized Classes and Methods
 I have included a few cusomizations that I regularly employ that others might find useful.